Plug-in electric vehicles in Norway: 2016 survey

 The Norwegian Institute of Transport Economics conducted in March 2016 a survey among over 8,000 vehicle owners in Norway.
 The study's aim was to identified how the plug-in vehicles are used, why they are bought and how the technology is rated compared to owners of internal combustion engine (ICE) vehicles.
 The sample consisted of 3,111 all-electric vehicles (BEV) owners, 2,065 private plug-in hybrid (PHEV) owners, and 3,080 ICE vehicle owners.
 The study found that buyers of BEVs and PHEVs have different transport needs but both are motivated by economy of use and environment, whereas all-electric vehicle owners are also motivated by the free toll road incentive.
-The survey showed that normally diesel and gasoline vehicles are replaced with the purchase of a plug-in vehicle, but a larger share of battery electric vehicles become extra vehicles in households.
+The survey showed that normally diesel and petrol vehicles are replaced with the purchase of a plug-in vehicle, but a larger share of battery electric vehicles become extra vehicles in households.
 BEV owners are younger, have more children, travel a longer distance to work and own more vehicles than other vehicle owners.

 Most BEV owners (71%) also own an ICEV, 4% a PHEV, and 4% more than one BEV.
 The remaining 21% only have one BEV.
 46% of PHEV owners and 48% of ICEV owners belong to single vehicle household.
 The most multipurpose BEV, Tesla Model S, is twice as common in single BEV households as in households also owning ICEVs, and four times as common in households owning several BEVs.
 Based on the survey, the researchers found that plug-in hybrid owners in Norway drive on average 55% of their annual distance in charge-depleting or all-electric mode (EV mode), and the share goes up to about 63% for work trips.
 The share of electric travel is higher for trips to work and in the summer, and lower in the winter.
 The average plug-in hybrid user in the survey drives 60% of the total distance in EV mode in the summer and 53% in winter.
 The estimate for work trips is higher at 70% in the summer and 59% in winter.
 On the other hand, the study found that battery electric vehicles are driven more in total and in everyday traffic.